Competent

 Here are some other legal terms that are associated with competency.

-- Legal custody or guardianship.
-This term describes someone who has the legal right to make decisions regarding the health and well-being of a minor.
+• Legal custody or guardianship.
+This term describes someone who has the legal right to make decisions regarding the health and well-being of a minor or an adult with mental or physical disabilities [3].
 Competency is required for this legal contract.

-- Power of attorney.
-Someone must be considered competent (or of sound mind) in order to assign their power of attorney as a binding contract with another individual or entity.
+• Power of attorney.
+A legal document that gives an individual the authority to make legal, financial, or medical decisions for another individual.
+Someone must be considered competent (or of sound mind) in order to assign their power of attorney as a binding contract with another person or entity.

-- Last will and testament.
+• Last will and testament.
+A written statement of how a person wants their property distributed and minor children looked after upon the individual’s death.
 Competency (and a sound mind) is also an essential component of creating and signing a last will and testament and a living will.

 What Are Some of The Standards for Being Competent?

-Some of these legal standards for competency include:
+Some of these legal standards [4] for competency or legal capacity include:

 What Are Other Examples of Being Competent?